souperstition/JavaScript-Snippets-for-Articulate-Storyline/README.md

 bgImg.remove();
 ```

-If they each use different background images, then you can keep using the first trigger on each slide.
+If each slide uses a different background image, then add the first snippet on each slide.

 [[top]](#javascript-snippets-for-articulate-storyline)